Freeride World TourFreeride World Tour

 Freeride World Tour 2026

-Next, the Challenger series heads north to Whitewater Ski Resort, a freeride haven in the heart of British Columbia’s Selkirk Mountains.
-Famed for its deep powder – averaging over 12 meters (40 feet) annually – and a vibrant backcountry culture, Whitewater is a playground of steeps, chutes, bowls and legendary glades.
+The Challenger series heads north to Whitewater Ski Resort, a freeride haven in the heart of British Columbia’s Selkirk Mountains.
+Famed for its deep snow – averaging over 12 meters (40 feet) annually – and a vibrant backcountry culture, Whitewater is a playground of steeps, chutes, bowls and legendary glades.
 Athletes will need to bring both power and precision to thrive in this terrain as momentum builds heading into the final showdown.

 The Challenger season wraps up at the iconic Kicking Horse Mountain Resort, a legendary venue in FWT history.
 After hosting the Freeride World Tour for eight consecutive years, this mountain needs no introduction.
 Situated in the Purcell Mountains, Kicking Horse offers a high-consequence blend of steep chutes, massive airs, and complex terrain – the perfect battleground for the final qualification push.
 For many riders, this will be the make-or-break moment to earn their place among the world’s best.